tarantool/cartridge/README.rst

 Create your first application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Long story short, copy-paste this into the console:
+Long story short, enter these commands into the console one-by-one:

 .. code-block:: bash